AIDE/DOCS/COMMANDS//aide:spec — Spec Phase

 • scope — the module path this spec governs

-• intent — one paragraph, plain language, ten-second north star
+• intent — one paragraph, ≤ 100 words, ten-second north star

-• No code in the spec — no file paths, no type signatures, no function names
+• No code in the spec — no file paths, no type signatures, no function names, no argument indexes.
+Domain vocabulary IS allowed (entity names, status enums, field names that name a domain concept).

 • Every outcomes entry must trace back to the intent paragraph.
 Cut any outcome that doesn't